 Pryor Public Schools are located on the Crow Indian Reservation, headquartered in Crow Agency; the largest reservation in Montana encompassing approximately 2.2 million acres.
 The area is named for Nathaniel Hale Pryor, a sergeant in the Lewis and Clark Expedition.
-The population was 1,616 at the 2010 census.
-The Crow acknowledge themselves to be "Apsáalooke," which means "children of the large-beaked bird." which was later misinterpreted as "Crow."
+While the Crow Nation has over 13,000 enrolled members, about 75 percent live on or near the reservation.
+The population in Pryor, was 618 at the 2010 census.
+The Crow acknowledge themselves to be "Apsáalooke," which means "children of the large-beaked bird" which was later misinterpreted as "Crow."

 Chief Plenty Coups is a great historical figure for the area.
 As chief of the Crow Tribe he was part of the Battle of Little Bighorn and was also selected to represent the Crow Tribe in Washington D.C. while fighting for the right to keep Crow Nation lands for the Tribe instead of succumbing to the gold boom of the time.
-Chief Plenty Coups said ""Education is your greatest weapon.
+He left his home and land to be used as a park after his passing in 1932.
+Chief Plenty Coups said "Education is your greatest weapon.
 With education you are the white man's equal, without education you are his victim and so shall remain all of your lives."

 Pryor Public Schools is home to the Plenty Coups Warriors and Superintendent Dan McGee.
 The school board chair is Roland PlainFeather.